DUI Causing Injuries - Vehicle Code 23153 VC

 If you hurt somebody in another vehicle, you could be facing a felony DUI, which ranges from a:

-If it's your first offense, and you're involved in an accident, and it's one of those soft tissue accidents, and you had a license and insurance, we can often keep you out of jail.
+If it's your first offense, and you're involved in an accident—one of those soft tissue accidents—and you have a license and insurance, we can often keep you out of jail.

 However, that puts you on the cusp of jail right off the top should you be involved in a DUI or an accident.

-So that's one of the harmful factors prosecutors look at when assessing what to do in these DUI cases.
+So, that's one of the harmful factors prosecutors consider when assessing what to do in these DUI cases.

-If the accident is your fault, we've got to make sure that the other party is compensated because you'll also be facing restitution for any damages to any property, whether vehicles or other property and any medical bills that the other party might have.
+If the accident is your fault, we've got to make sure that the other party is compensated.
+Otherwise, you'll also be facing restitution for any damages to any property, whether vehicles or other property, and any medical bills that the other party might have.

 You're not facing pain and suffering when it comes to a criminal case for the other party, but they could sue you civilly, which would be a parallel action that could be instituted against you.